alemonteiro/brackets-sql-connector/README.md

 5. Click on the status bar label (Normally 'Not Connected') to open the Menu
 8. Shortcuts:
     * (Ctrl-Alt-Enter / Cmd-Alt-Enter) execute current text selection or current active document;

+## Auto Install ##

+Brackets registry editor sometimes doesn't handle large uploads and I wasn't able to update the version of the extension.

+> Did the automatic installation of dependencies when you first start.
+At the time of installation commands are not available, the status bar shows "Installing...", the plugin icon is highlighted in orange.

 ## Executing from editor ##

 * On the bottom panel should be a green connection icon with yout server name in front of it.